-You’ll need to use temporary pool fence panels to ensure you’re meeting the relevant legislation requirements.
-This fencing is designed to cater for safety during pool installation and construction and can also be used if you’re renovating any part of your already-established pool.
+You’ll need to use temporary pool fence panels to ensure you’re meeting the relevant legislative requirements.
+This fencing is designed to cater for safety during pool installation and construction and can also be used if you’re renovating any part of your already established pool

-What Else Can I Use Mesh Fencing For?
+What Else Can I Use Welded Mesh Fencing For?

-Temporary mesh fence panels can also be used for a variety of other projects.
-If you’re holding an event you can use them to control crowds and fence the perimeter of your event or it can be used for theft deterrence or to create storage.
+Temporary mesh fence panels can also be used for different types of projects.
+If you’re holding an event you can use them to control crowds and fence the perimeter of your event, they can be used for security, or to create storage.
 You can also use temporary mesh fence panels to build a safe area for your dog or cat in the backyard – or even a run for chickens!

 TTFS’ hot-dipped galvanised mesh panels suit a range of applications.
 We also have full range of fencing parts, including feet, clamps, stays and gates, so when you come to TTFS you can purchase everything you need for your next project.
 View our extensive options of temp fencing parts and accessories.